And now one for the pooches, Pumpkin & Peanut Butter Dog Treats.

 She was seriously loosing her mind when I had these on the floor setting up a photoshoot.
 I’m really not sure how she knew they were for her, but she kept peeking around my light reflectors like this, so very tempted to be a bad dog.
 Too cute.

 So let’s get to making some dog treats for our furry friends!

-To begin, add the oats to a food processor.
+To make Pumpkin & Peanut Butter Dog Treats: begin by adding the oats to a food processor.